khaleej-vacc/documentation-site/docs/Standard Operating Procedures/Introduction copy.md

 # Welcome To Khaleej vACC's Standard Operating Procedures.

 ## Purpose
 The purpose of these **Standard Operating Procedures (SOPs)** is to establish a high standard for controllers within the Khaleej subdivision.
-These procedures are designed to ensure efficient and professional air traffic control services while adhering to the regulations and guidelines set forth by the **Bahrain electronic Aeronautical Information Publication (eAIP)**.
+These procedures are designed to ensure efficient and professional air traffic control services while adhering to the regulations and guidelines set forth by the **Bahrain and Kuwait electronic Aeronautical Information Publication (eAIP)**.

 ## Role and Responsibilities
 This SOP is developed, maintained, and enforced by the Khaleej vACC training department.
 The vACC's Training Department is responsible for reviewing, revising, and updating this SOP to align with the latest regulations, standards, and best practices in air traffic control.